lshepard/LegoGPT/README.md

 1. Clone the repo: `git clone "https://github.com/AvaLovelace1/LegoGPT.git" && cd LegoGPT`.
 2. *(Optional, required for running the `infer` script)* Follow these instructions to install ImportLDraw and Blender, required for rendering LEGO visualizations:
-    - Install the ImportLDraw submodule with `git submodule init && git submodule update`.
+    - Install the ImportLDraw submodule with `git submodule update --init`.
         - Some files in the ImportLDraw submodule are stored using the Git LFS system.
 To download these files, install [Git LFS](https://git-lfs.com), `cd` into the ImportLDraw directory, and run `git lfs pull`.